 Overview: We are pleased to introduce Foster’s Place in the heart of downtown Dover.
 Formerly the headquarters of the Foster’s Daily Democrat newspaper, this development will breathe new life into the former Foster’s building that has sat vacant for the past 12 years.
-Foster’s Place is a mixed use, multi-level building that will house 26 – 32 residential units and multiple commercial spaces ranging from 1,800± SF to 4,250± SF.
+Foster’s Place is a mixed use, multi-level building with 32 residential units and multiple commercial spaces ranging from 1,800± SF to 4,250± SF.
 Commercial space are suited for a wide range of uses including retail, restaurant and office.

 In addition to onsite parking, over 100 city metered parking spaces are available on Henry Law Ave and Central Ave directly surrounding the building.
 Dover’s municipal garage is also within one block walking distance to Foster’s Place.